 irresponsible ogress, without pity as without pleasure, devouring

 after the manner of Nature and of Time.
 And it was so perhaps that she

 was understood by the initiated of ancient Egypt, who symbolised

 everything for the people in the figures of gods.

 Sekhmet carved in granite.

 Pharaoh Amenhotep III had hundreds of similar statues made.

 In the dark retreat, enclosed with defaced stones, in the little

-temple where she stands, alone, upright and grand, with her enormous
+temple where she stands, alone, upright and grand, one is

 necessarily quite close to her.
 In touching her, at night, you are